 Herbert Nipson

-Herbert Nipson became the first colored student in the nation elected to Sigma Delta Chi, the national journalism honor society (now the Society of Professional Journalists), in 1939.
-Because Penn State did not note Nipson’s race on the nomination, Sigma Delta Chi did not recognize it had a colored member until 1946.
+He also lettered on the cross-country track team.
+Nipson became the first colored student in the nation elected to Sigma Delta Chi in 1939, the national journalism honor society (now known as The Society of Professional Journalists).
+Because Penn State did not note Nipson’s race on the nomination, Sigma Delta Chi did not realize they had a colored member until 1946.
+In 1949 he was hired as associate editor of Ebony magazine, and was promoted to executive editor in 1972.

 imagesimages